thriveweb/davis-legal/content/pages/faq.md

       legal knowledge.

-      Solicitors often work in law firms and may choose to only represent only special categories of client.
+      Solicitors often work in law firms and may choose to only represent special types of client.

       Some solicitors work mainly for corporate entities (such as insurers,